Senisafreako/Senisafreako/README.md

  i'am taking a break from ponytown, idk when im coming back online either .
+(Im also dealing with gender dysphoria, and that tends to make me feel unwell, and not in the mood)

  for ponytown: Dniuf/don't int if you don't know me,  c+h for friends please ^,^